antonoro/TheMongoExplorer/README.md

-# NAME OF PROJECT
+# The Mongo Explorer

-Midterm exam of Web Development class ISIS3710 at Universidad de los Andes - PROJECT DESCRIPTION
+Midterm exam of Web Development class ISIS3710 at Universidad de los Andes.

+OPTION 1: Application that lists all databases in a Mongo server, and allows to browse their collections and contents.
+The app will be deployed on herokuapp.com and will allow add registers to existing collections.
+Due Saturday March 7th 2020, 8AM.

 ## 1: Objectives and technologies used